Skip to main content Skip to footer

 The Skilled Worker visa category of the Points Based System replaced the Tier 2 (General) work visa - applicants in the predecessor category should now be applying through this route for an extension of stay.

-• a lowering of the skills threshold for sponsorship and the removal of the annual quota;
+• a lowering of the skills threshold for sponsorship and the removal of the annual quota on the maximum number of sponsored skilled workers;

-• the removal of the resident labour market test and replacing it with a 'genuine requirement' test.
+• the removal of the resident labour market test, replacing it with a 'genuine requirement' test; and

 If you have an offer of sponsored skilled employment in an eligible job in the UK, you will require a Skilled Worker visa to work here.